Poet, Professor, Prankster

 Our show, "A State Without a National Park" concerned itself, instead, with this question: Why would a state with so much beauty choose not to establish a National Park?

-I thought it instructive to visit a sister state with several National Parks and asked John to join us as we drove to Canyonlands National Park in Utah.
+I thought it instructive to visit a sister state with several National Parks and asked John Freemuth to join us as we drove to Canyonlands National Park in Utah.
 John had been a seasonal ranger for the Park Service, and he had a special affection for that federal agency.
 He also liked the cool hat that he got to wear.

 My real motivation for inviting John was that I had allowed Outdoor Idaho to get tripped up by a deadline coming too fast upon us.
 With John in the station wagon, we could at least discuss the best way to approach the half hour program, as we sped down Interstate 84.
-The editor needed to begin editing as soon as we got back to the station.
-I knew we were cutting it close, but luckily we finished the show with a few hours to spare.
+The Outdoor Idaho editor needed to begin editing as soon as we got back to the station.
+I knew we were cutting it close, but luckily we finished the show with hours to spare.

 ------------------------------------------------------

 John and I may have disagreed about the need for a national park in Idaho.
 He was holding out for full National Park status for Craters of the Moon National Monument and Preserve.
-The polls suggested 57% of the people in the nearby rural towns wanted a National Park, and it would be an easy transfer, since both a National Monument and a National Park are managed by the National Park Service.
+The polls suggested 57% of the people in the nearby rural towns wanted a National Park, and it would be an easy transfer, since both the National Monument and the National Park are managed by the National Park Service.
 The size would remain the same; hunters would still be able to hunt.
 Only the name would change, but that alone would draw thousands more to the nearby towns of Arco and Carey.

 John was incensed that the Idaho Farm Bureau could turn people against the idea in the home stretch.
 Their argument: you simply can't trust the federal government to do what they said they would do.

 Personally, I was ambivalent to National Park status.
 If people living near Craters of the Moon were willing to accept an increase in Winnebagos and tourists, who was I to tell them they were wrong.
 After all, we're talking about small towns struggling to exist amidst a sea of sharp black basalt rock.
-What could a hundred thousand more visitors do to a place called Craters of the Moon, where temperatures of 110 degrees Fahrenheit are not unusual on a hot summer day.
+What could a hundred thousand more visitors do to a place called Craters of the Moon, where temperatures of 110 degrees Fahrenheit are not uncommon on a hot summer day.

 -------------------------------------------